 Y: Perfect Chinese your way, in only five minutes a day.
 Welcome to Chinese Studio.
 I’m Yajie.

-Y: Absolutely!.
-Now let’s check Key words of the day!
+Y: Great!
+Then we'll learn more numbers.
+First let’s check our key words of the day!

 ************Key words of the day